dav-rob/Flow4AI/docs/result_processing.md

 # Result Processing in JobChain

+Pickling restrictions on result_processing_function, mean that for parallel-mode result processing (default mode) the function should:

+- not be local, it should be defined at module level (not inside another function),
+- not contain unpicklable closure variables,
+- not be a lambda.

+For serial mode:
+- No restrictions - can use any Python objects or resources

-The most important thing to understand about JobChain's result processing is that **the pickling restriction only applies to the result_processing_function itself and its closure variables, not to what happens inside the function**.
-This means your result processing function can freely perform any operations including file I/O, database operations, logging, etc. - as long as the function itself is defined at module level.
+JobChain's result processing pickling restriction **only applies to the result_processing_function itself not to what happens inside the function**.
+This means your result processing function can freely perform any operations including file I/O, database operations, logging, etc. - as long as the function itself is defined at module level not locally, the function is not a lambda and does not contain unpicklable closure variables.

 ## Quick Start